parrisma/rfq-rag/docs/main/index.md

 J'ai besoin d'un prix pour la eln suivante.
 Cpn 6 pourcentage fix,  USD $40000,  90 %, Terme 18 ans, Fréq Cpn annuellement, Barrière 60 pourcentage, Sous-jac FAF.MX.
 Merci, j'apprécie votre assistance.
 François Martin
 ```

-The LLM Explanation, goes some way to address explaionability
+The LLM generated explanation, goes some way to address explainability
 ```text
 The RFQ explicitly mentions eln in the context of a structured equity derivative product.
 The terms provided, such as coupon (Cpn), barrier level, and underlying asset (Sous-jac FAF.MX), are consistent with an ELN (Equity Linked Note) structure.
 However, there is some ambiguity regarding the term Terme 18 ans which could be interpreted as a very long maturity period for an ELN, which is unusual but not impossible
 ```

-The LLM Advice, trust extract or ask for clarification
+The LLM generated advice, trust extract or ask for clarification
 ```text
 Dear François Martin, thank you for your request.
 Could you please clarify if the 18-year term is correct and intended for this ELN?
 Additionally, could you confirm the barrier level of 60% and how it applies to the structure?
 This will help ensure we provide an accurate quote.
 Best regards.
 ```